Ip Man (film): Plot

 Jin Shanzhao, a highly-skilled Northern Chinese martial arts master who once defeated all the masters in Foshan except Ip, now leads a bandit gang and harasses the workers at a cotton mill run by Ip's friend Chow Ching-chuen.
 Ip agrees to train the workers in Wing Chun for self-defence.
-The workers are able to stall the gang when they return long enough for Ip to arrive and defeat Jin and Yuan, now a part of the gang.
-After running Jin's gang out of Foshan, Ip confronts Yuan and gives him a small tin that belonged to Lin after informing him of his brother's death.
+The workers are able to stall the gang when they return, as Ip arrives to defeat Jin and Yuan, now a part of the gang.
+After the fight, Ip confronts Yuan and gives him a small tin that belonged to Lin after informing him of his brother's death.
 Yuan opens the tin and finds his kite inside; this motivates Yuan to leave the gang.

-When Ip does not return to the arena, Miura sends Sato and two soldiers to track him down.
+When Ip does not return to the arena, Miura sends Sato, along with several soldiers, to track Ip down.
 After overpowering them at the apartment, Ip and his family flee and hide in Li's house.
-The Japanese learn about the cotton mill and take the workers hostage.
+The Japanese track Ip to the cotton mill and take the workers hostage.
 Despite Li's warnings, Ip surrenders himself to the Japanese while arranging for his wife and son to be sent to Hong Kong for protection.
 Miura asks Ip to train the Japanese soldiers in Chinese martial arts, but Ip refuses and challenges Miura to a match.
-Though Sato insists on executing Ip, Miura accepts the challenge to uphold his honor and crush the Chinese spirit; Sato threatens Ip with death if he does not allow the General to win.
+Though Sato requests to execute Ip, Miura accepts the challenge to defend the Japanese honour and crush the Chinese spirit; behind Miura's back, Sato threatens Ip with death if he does not allow Miura to win.

-With the people of Foshan watching, Ip defeats Miura after a long and hard fight.
-Looking over the cheering crowd and seeing his wife and son, Ip is shot in the shoulder by Sato.
-As the crowd overwhelms the Japanese soldiers, Li manages to kill Sato with his own gun.
-Ip is taken away by Chow amid the chaos and manages to escape with his family to Hong Kong.
+At the city square, Ip defeats Miura after a long and hard fight.
+Looking over the cheering crowd, which includes his wife and son, Ip is shot in the shoulder by Sato.
+As the crowd overwhelms the Japanese soldiers, Li kills Sato with his own gun.
+However, Ip is taken away by Chow amid the chaos and manages to escape with his family to Hong Kong.
 A closing montage and captions reveal that Ip spent the rest of his life working to spread the teachings of Wing Chun, establishing a school and training several students, including Bruce Lee.